yizeng/gab/README.md

 # Gab (Go API Boilerplates)

-Gab is a set of Go API Boilerplates (Gab) to spin up Go APIs quickly.
+Gab (Go API Boilerplates) is a set of boilerplates to spin up Go APIs quickly.

 ## How to Use?